 Are you kind, flexible, positive, and good at making new relationships?
 Could you provide real support that makes a difference to a young parent’s life?
-Do you have time to share and can make a commitment?
+Do you have time to share and can make a long-term commitment?

 If so, are you ready to become an Ohana Champion?
 Join over 20 Ohana volunteers in making a difference.